jonlpersson/ed-latimore/site/_posts/2020-05-20-is-karma-real-3-life-lessons-from-a-troll.md

 On to the next lesson about karma on the internet…

-### 2) Don't make bad karma for free
+## 2) Don't make bad karma for free

-So fortunately, this kid realized operating that account or anything related to it was a wash.
+So, fortunately, this kid realized operating that account or anything related to it was a wash.
 From a follow-up response he sent to me:

 *“Both the domain and Twitter have since been deleted.
 And I've since abandoned any notions of building a personal brand.”*

-Consider this though: he was attached enough to the name and what he put behind it that he not only used it for his Twitter handle and website, but it was also referenced in his applications for grad school and a job.
+Consider this though: he was attached enough to the name and what he put behind it that he not only used it for his Twitter handle and website but it was also referenced in his applications for grad school and a job.

 I should point out here that the URL and Twitter handle in question was NOT his actual name.

-He made his life harder for no other reason than wanting to be disrespectful and talk reckless to me on the internet.
+He made his life harder for no other reason than wanting to be disrespectful and talk recklessly to me on the internet.
 Even though he deleted the Twitter account and his website, I did some digging and found that he took both of those actions quite some time ago.
 He only wrote this plea last week.

 That means that somehow, this is still causing him problems.
 I have two theories on how that’s possible:

 #### **The first feeds my ego**

-I’m more well known than the average person.
+I’m more well-known than the average person.
 If we went by nothing else than the quantity and quality of people who [follow me on Twitter](/how-to-get-more-twitter-followers/), that would be enough to make the case.
 Depending on which SEO tool you use, my name receives between 1800 and 4500 searches on the internet per month.
 [I even have a Wikipedia page.](https://en.wikipedia.org/wiki/Ed_Latimore){: target="_blank"}

 ![I really want to believe my fame energy is causing karma problems](/assets/images/posts/2020/ed-wikipedia-article.png "My small piece of internet fame.")